sbakker/gnome-terminal-profile/README.md

 # YAML Color schemes for Gnome Terminal

-Script(s) for defining Gnome Terminal themes with a YAML file.
+Script(s) for defining Gnome Terminal (or Roxterm) themes with a YAML file.

 Builds on [Anthony25's gnome-terminal-colors-solarized] for solarized Gnome Terminal colours (the repository is added as a submodule of this repository).